 Install a mooring of two sediment traps and time-lapse camera at Sta.
 MB

-Install a profiling CTD, benthic winch and upward-looking active sonar on MARS

 Install a 500 m depth sediment trap w/ extended mooring at Sta.
 M

 Establish data management and acquisition system for all MBARI time-series data.

 Develop VARS routines for processing AUV images from midwater and benthic transects